-NeueHouse and Marathon Screenings presents Sunshine and Noir: Film in the City of Angels, a summer screening series featuring artist’s films exploring the myths and makeup of Los Angeles.
+NeueHouse and Marathon Screenings presents Sunshine and Noir: Film in the City of Angels, a summer series featuring artist’s films exploring the myths and makeup of Los Angeles.
 Expanding on Reynar Banham’s The Architecture of Four Ecologies, the series looks to oil, water, concrete, and people as the elements that constitute LA’s architecture.
-Investigating the built environment, the communities that reside within, and the myriad dreams held by those who call the City of Angels home, the series probes manifold historical layers of the vast urban expanse as a means to envision a new future for “an island on the land.”
+Investigating the built environment, the communities that reside within, and the myriad dreams held by those who call the City of Angels home, the series probes manifold historical and cultural layers as a means to envision a new future for “an island on the land.”

-Sceenings take place every other Wednesday evening from July 12 to September 20 and are followed by a discussion with the artist, curator, or guest speaker.
+Dates: July 12 to September 20, bi-weekly.
+Each screening was followed by a discussion with the artist, curator, or guest speaker.

 Pau Pescador, The Founding of Los Angeles, 2018, 53:00